About local teaching centres

 To benefit from local teaching support, you must enrol and pay any tuition fees charged by that centre.

-You should await our confirmation that you are eligible to study your chosen course before you do so.
+You should await our confirmation that you are eligible to study your chosen programme before you do so.

 How do I choose the right centre?